zenodeapp/donor-drop-backend/README.md

 ## Results

+The following commands can be used to export the end results in .csv-format:

 - List of perfect users (the TOTAL SUM of these will equal the target ETH amount or less if the target was not reached):

   ```sql